 There are eight periods in the school day, with a period in the middle of the day for lunch and academic intervention.
 Students are generally scheduled for six credit classes and one study hall.
 Students may request a seventh credit class in lieu of a study hall.

 BHS follows the semester system with 4 nine-week grading periods.
 Class periods are 47 minutes with eight periods per day when following the normal schedule.
 The school year is 180 days with school hours from 7:40 AM to 2:47 PM.

 Course Offerings & Levels

 Courses offered at BHS may require a sufficient number of student registrants in order to be offered during the year.
 If there is not sufficient interest in a particular course, it may not be provided during the upcoming year.
 Many of our classes have recommendations that are listed prior to the course description.

-Courses are offered at the following levels at Brentwood High School
+Courses are offered at the following levels

 - Advanced Placement (AP) Courses: designed to prepare a student to earn college credit through the successful completion of the AP Test in a particular subject area.